vacp2p/rfc/waku.md

 message upon connection.
 It MUST be sent after the RLPx handshake and prior to any other Waku messages.

-A Waku node MUST await the Status message from a peer before engaging in other Waku protocol activity with that peer.g When a node does not receive the Status message from a peer, before a configurable timeout, it SHOULD disconnect from that peer.
+A Waku node MUST await the Status message from a peer before engaging in other Waku protocol activity with that peer.
+When a node does not receive the Status message from a peer, before a configurable timeout, it SHOULD disconnect from that peer.

 Upon retrieval of the Status message, the node SHOULD validate the message